fedspendingtransparency/data-act-broker-web-app/src/help/technical.md

-#### June 3, 2019{section=technical}
+#### June 14, 2019{section=technical}

 In this release, here is a list of technical changes that may require infrastructure or database updates, or represents additional functionality.

-* Included quarterly revalidation threshold loader to further automate setup.
+* Updated FSRS loader to populate Subaward data including derivations for File F and other FSRS data points.
-* Updated underlying broker packages (SQLAlchemy).
+* Updated FABS derivations and FPDS loader to include Executive Compensation data in transaction data.
-* Reincorporated Executive Compensation loader to the nightly cadence and stopped loading external data upon File E generation.
+* Updated underlying broker packages (Paramiko).